geoff1111/sqlite-bc-ext/README.md

 BC-Lite is a deliberately small procedure language.
 It compiles directly to bytecode for the included stack VM.
-Runtime values are exact `BclNumber` objects; strings are source syntax or external representations, not VM values.
+Runtime values are exact `BclNumber` objects; BC-Lite does not support string values, nor does it support compound data types.

 ### Special forms